DEV SITE .48

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Dry Cleaning Manager
+Entry / Progression - Dry Cleaning Manager

 There are varied entry qualifications required, but managers are usually promoted after working as dry cleaning assistants for some time as practical skills or previous experience of working in a laundry, cleaning or dry cleaning environment are beneficial.
-Other customer services & managment related roles can also be a good entry into this career.
+Other customer services & management related roles can also be a good entry into this career.

 If you work for a large company or part of a national group, you may have a chance to progress to a branch/group manager role, or to move into other management fields, such as customer service, human resource, or sales and marketing.